MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/launch-json.md

 <!-- ====================================================================== -->
 ## Adding configurations

 You can define your own, additional configurations, in order to XYZ.
 Click the **Add configuration** button.
-Or, you can modify the default configurations, such as to point to localhost:8080 or a local file path string as described in [Step 7: Run the demo app](./get-started.md#step-7-run-the-demo-app) in _Get started with the DevTools extension for Visual Studio Code_.

 <!-- ====================================================================== -->